 Anthony has written numerous articles on employment law topics.
 He co-authored the chapter on “Introduction to Employment Laws of the United States for Foreign Investors” in Business One Irwin’s Business Opportunities in the United States Reference Guide and the chapter on “Labor Law in the Construction Industry” in Aspen Publications’ Construction Business Handbook.

 Anthony is a frequent lecturer on employment law issues and for many years has presented at the Annual Pennsylvania Bar Employment Law Institute.
-He regularly appears on Law Journal Television.
-Two of the programs in which he has recently appeared, dealing with sexual orientation and transgender issues in the workplace, won an Emmy from the National Academy of Television Arts and Sciences MidAtlantic Region and two other programs, dealing with gender pay equality and the gig economy, received Emmy nominations.
+He has been a frequent guest on The American Law Journal.
+Three of the programs in which he has appeared dealing with the MeToo movement, sexual orientation discrimination, and transgender issues in the workplace, won an Emmy from the National Academy of Television Arts and Sciences MidAtlantic Region and two other programs dealing with gender pay equality and the gig economy, received Emmy nominations.

 - Labor & Employment